 Step 1: Prep The Area

 It’s important to make sure that the area of drywall you are spackling is dust-free, dry, and free of any gunk.
-So first off, sand the area down to make it smooth.
-Then, dust it with a cloth but don’t get the wall wet.
+Use fine grit sandpaper to sand the area and make it smooth.
+After that, dust it with a cloth, but don’t get the wall wet.
+This will help achieve a seamless look.

 Step 2: Prepare The Putty

-Either way, stir it well before applying it to the walls as it can separate.
-If you got the powder, you will need to read the package carefully to find out how much water to add.
-Find that perfect texture.
+Stir it well before applying it to the wall surface or damaged area as it can separate.
+If you’re working with powder, read the instructions to find out how much water to add to make it paste form.

 Step 3: Fill Holes